 RECOGNITION AND MERIT AWARDS POLICY

-Applicable To: Permanent Classified Employees of the Department of Buildings and General Services
+Applicable To: Permanent and Limited Service, Classified Employees of the Department of Buildings & General Services

-Issued By: Department of Department of Buildings and General Services
+Issued By: Department of Department of Buildings & General Services

 Approved by: Christopher Cole, Commissioner